Tulpep/Network-AutoSwitch/README.md

 ## [Download now](https://github.com/Tulpep/Network-AutoSwitch/releases/latest)

 Network AutoSwitch run in interactive mode for your testing purposes but also can run as Windows Service.
-In Windows Service mode will work in background with not intervation to the final user.
-You can distribute it using Active Directory or your current deployment solution software.
+In Windows Service mode it will work in background without user interaction.
+You can distribute it using Active Directory or your current deployment solution software and use it as part of your networking hardening strategy.

 # How to use it
 Run using a command prompt with administative rights (require for enable or disable network connections dynamically) as: